Last updated on January 6th, 2023

 Related Article: How To Get To Takachiho Gorge From Kumamoto, Miyazaki and Fukuoka

-Added, if you wish to visit beautiful Takachiho Gorge and know more about its shrine and history, consider getting the Day Tour to Takachiho Gorge.
+Added, if you wish to visit beautiful Takachiho Gorge and know more about its shrine and history, consider getting the Day Tour to Takachiho Gorge from Kumamoto (Not available now).
 Experience English guided tour with well explanation along the travel journey.
 The meetup location is at Higo-Ozu Station (肥後大津駅), 30 minutes train ride from Kumamoto station.

 Assuming you already get to Takachiho bus center, there are few options to get to the gorge.
 We choose to walk from the bus center to Takahiro Gorge.
 The journey takes about 30 minutes on foot.
 The road keeps on going down slightly to the shrine with road sight along the journey.
 A data plan is highly recommended to guide you to the gorge.